Program Mentors

 Grace Robertson

 Grace Robertson is a life support systems focused Aerospace Engineer with specific attention to bioregenerative systems utilizing hydroponic plant technologies.
-She started her career in Integration and Test on the EagleCam payload for Intuitive Machines IM-1 mission, then later as an Instrumentation Systems Engineer at Sierra Space compiling integrated hardware testing expertise.
+She started her career in Integration and Test in payload development for the Intuitive Machines IM-1 mission, then later as an Instrumentation Systems Engineer at Sierra Space compiling integrated hardware testing expertise.
+Grace completed her B.S. at Embry-Riddle Aeronautical University and M.S. at the University of Colorado, Boulder.

-Grace is currently a life support and thermal control systems flight controller candidate at Sierra Space focused on certification for Dream Chaser Mission 1.
-Her daily work consists of leading integrated Dream Chaser vehicle testing, preparing flight rules, and training in flight operations simulations.
+Grace is currently a life support and thermal control systems flight controller candidate at Sierra Space focused preparations for Dream Chaser Mission 1.
+Her daily work consists of leading integrated Dream Chaser vehicle testing, developing the methods by which Dream Chaser will fly, and training in flight operations simulations.

 Valerie Wiesner, Ph.D.